zaggo/PleasantTranslate/README.md

 The worst case is finally in subtitles #14 & #15.
 The sentence runs not only over multiple lines, but is also split up over multiple subtitles.

 ## The solution
-PleasantTranslate tries to solve these problems by importing a SRT file, parsing its contents (to split the language from the timecodes and other meta data), joining the sentences before translation and splitting the translated sentences back up after.
-Finally it adds the timecodes and meta data back in, before writing the completed translation back in a SRT file.
+PleasantTranslate tries to solve these problems by importing a SRT file, parsing its contents (to split the language from the time codes and other meta data), joining the sentences before translation and splitting the translated sentences back up after.
+Finally it adds the time codes and meta data back in, before writing the completed translation back in a SRT file.

 ### Step by step
 After launching PleasantTranslate (and/or creating a new document), you'll see a window: